 Airline Operations KPIs — Our Most Precious Knowledge

 With this post, we share a part of our most precious knowledge.
 The knowledge that has been gathered from KPI projects with airlines around the globe.
 From large flag carriers to charter and low-cost operators.
 From network airlines to point-to-point and regional carriers.
 Throughout these projects, we defined and set up nearly 100 different airline operations KPIs.
 Some of the KPIs are common, but some are also very particular.

 77 Airline Operations KPIs — An Overview

 For this post, we put together 77 of these KPIs.
 We have clustered these KPIs according to different operational aspects.
 What’s the idea behind it?
 We wanted to create a source for your thoughts.
-A list you can go through to pick up new ideas will help your airline become even more successful.
+You can go through a list to pick up new ideas that will help your airline become even more successful.
 And in case you want to jump to certain aspects directly, here’s the overview:

 - General Airline Operations KPIs

 - Passenger KPIs